1. What Masculinity Can’t Confront, It Tries to Control

 However, in the context of queerness, the dynamics shift dramatically.
 Nigeria’s criminalisation of same-sex intimacy—rooted in colonial-era laws and reinforced by contemporary legislation—combined with pervasive societal stigma, means that queer men often prefer to handle threats of exposure without attracting attention.
 Yet even within this climate, homophobic violence rarely occurs in public view.
 Gangs that target queer individuals often lure victims into secluded areas before attacking.
 This is not merely a tactic of evasion; it reflects a cultural logic in which public confrontation is not just about physical dominance but about justice.

 In Nigerian public life, fighting in the open invites witnesses.
 Elders and bystanders often intervene, asking, “What is the matter?”
-In such moments, the outcome of a confrontation typically shifts from physical strength to the judgment of the crowd.
+In such moments, the outcome of a confrontation typically shifts from physical strength to the crowd’s judgment.
 Intimidating someone weaker or younger brings shame, not honour.
 An innocent man can cry in public to affirm his truth without compromising his masculinity.
-In fact, so long as people judge his emotion as sincere, it can enhance his honour—his vulnerability framed not as weakness, but as a testament to his integrity.
+In fact, so long as people judge his emotion as sincere, it can enhance his honour.
+They’d view his vulnerability not as weakness but as a testament to his integrity.

 Homophobic Violence in Public Places in Nigeria